dotnet/smartcomponents/docs/configure-openai-backend.md

     }
     ```

-    * To use Azure OpenAI, first [deploy an Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource), then values for `ApiKey`, `DeploymentName`, and `Endpoint` will all be provided to you.
+    * To use Azure OpenAI, first [deploy an Azure OpenAI Service resource and model](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource), then values for `ApiKey`, `DeploymentName`, and `Endpoint` will all be provided to you.

     * Or, to use OpenAI, [create an API key](https://platform.openai.com/api-keys).
 The value for `DeploymentName` is the model you wish to use (e.g., `gpt-3.5-turbo`, `gpt-4`, etc.).
 Remove the `Endpoint` line from configuration entirely.